 Modified Student Summer Scholars Program

-The Modified Student Summer Scholars (MS3) program provides an opportunity for lower division or first year transfer students to participate in structured research.
+The Modified Student Summer Scholars (MS3) program provides an opportunity for any undergraduate GVSU student who is interested in pursuing a part-time summer research experience to participate in structured research.
 It provides funds for a student and faculty mentor to devote about 200 hours over twelve weeks (part-time), or full-time over the six weeks of the Spring or Summer session, to a research and/or creative project.
 Generally, MS3 grants provide a student stipend, faculty stipend, and a small budget for supplies.

 About the Award